-Iwase Cosfa generates a large amount of waste mainly due to quality assurance expiration, but we are working to reduce it.
-To do so, we are reviewing our warehouse inventory management system to ensure proper inventory control, thereby preventing warranty expirations and selling products that are about to expire at discounted prices to cut the amount of waste.
+In order to earn the trust of our customers, it is essential to provide a prompt and stable supply of raw materials, and we believe it is necessary to have our own inventory for this purpose.lwase Cosfa generates a large amount of waste mainly due to quality assurance expiration, but we are working to reduce it.
+To do so, we are reviewing our warehouse inventory management system to ensure proper inventory control, thereby preventing warranty expirations and selling products that are about to expire at discounted prices, after confirming their safety, to cut the amount of waste.